weaverwhale/Willy-Slackbot/README.md

 Inspired by [Lowkin's ChatGPT Slackbot](https://github.com/lokwkin/chatgpt-slackbot-node/tree/main)

-This service is docker containerized, and incorporates a queue mechanism with redis, so that it is more flexible to handle request spikes.

 ## 🟢 Usage

-- The slackbot will listen to two types of event in slack workspace
+This slackbot listens to three types of event in slack workspace

-  - Directly message the bot in slack.
+  1. Directly message the bot in slack.
-  - Mention your bot in a channel with a question.
+  1. Mention your bot in a channel with a question.
+  1. Slash command in a channel with a question.

-- To ask follow up question, reply in the answer thread, otherwise it will treat it as a new question.
+To ask a follow up question, reply in the answer thread, otherwise it will treat it as a new question.

 ## 🏳️ Start Modes